 Professional fees: Your professional fee covers the services performed by physicians or other healthcare providers.
 This will include care you received directly, as well as interpretation of your medical and diagnostic tests.

 Lab fees: If you receive laboratory services at a UW Medicine location that charges a facility fee, you will not receive a separate bill for your lab work because the facility bill includes the charges for the lab work.
-If you receive laboratory services at a UW Neighborhood Clinic, you will be billed separately for lab services because UW Neighborhood Clinics and Hall Health do not charge a facility fee.
+If you receive laboratory services at UW Medicine Primary Care, you will be billed separately for lab services because UW Medicine Primary Care and Hall Health do not charge a facility fee.

 All patient responsibility balances are due and payable 30 days from the date you receive your statement.
 If you are having difficulty paying your bill in full, the following options available.